Table of Contents

 Remember the Blue Horizon Method:

-- Track your symptoms to find patterns.
+- Track your symptoms to identify patterns.

-- Consider a structured blood test like our Thyroid Gold or Silver to get a snapshot of your TSH, Free T4, Free T3, and antibodies, alongside Magnesium and Cortisol.
+- Consider a structured blood test like our Thyroid Gold or Silver to get a snapshot of TSH, Free T4, Free T3, and antibodies, alongside Magnesium and Cortisol.

 FAQ